VladimirMakaev/cqrs-journey-doc/Journey_00_Preface.markdown

 you launched well on the way up the learning curve and prepared to embark on your own CQRS journey.

-# How is This Guidance Structured?
+# How is this guidance structured?

 There are two, closely related, parts to this guidance: